marerem/co-registration_Coronary_Arteries/README.md

-# Co-Registration of Coronary Artery Imaging
+# Spline Co-Registration of Coronary Artery Imaging

 This Spline approuch, with a graphical user interface (GUI), assists in co-registering two sequences of images by aligning one sequence to another based on user-selected checkpoints.